How to Sell Your Online Video Course

 Ad revenue splitting

 Hosting ads is a common way of monetizing video online, and is a popular way a lot of video content creators earn revenue.
 YouTube is the most obvious example of a video hosting platform with ad monetization.
 The advantage to this model is it costs the viewer nothing except the time it takes them to watch the ad, meaning there’s no financial barrier between your learners and your content.
 The downside to monetizing through ads is the low earning potential.
 In 2013, YouTube’s average Cost Per Thousand views (CPM) was $7.60, which is split 45/55 with Google, meaning a content creator can earn an average of $4.18 for every thousand views their video gets.
+(There are, however, plenty of other ways to monetize your videos on YouTube.)

 This can still be profitable to edupreneurs who are creating e-learning videos in popular fields.
 Veritasium’s science learning channel has 5.4 million subscribers and over 520 million views across 267 videos, giving them an average income potential of around $2.17 million.
 Math channel Numberphile is another good example of ad revenue success, with 2.9 million subscribers and over 400 million views for a $1.67 million average revenue potential.